-Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2022 and 2021

-27. Divisional and Regulatory Information (continued)
+31. Divisional and Regulatory Information (continued)

-- (m) Deferred tax assets and liabilities, which represent temporary differences between accounting and tax basis, are recovered or settled in future rate applications when the temporary differences reverses.
-The regulatory deferred tax asset represents the expected future electricity distribution rate impact to customers arising from the future reversal of the deferred tax liability (Note 24).
-Under IFRS, the temporary differences that generate the deferred tax liability are recorded as income tax expense and not as a regulatory deferred tax asset. - (n) On March 25, 2020, the OEB established a deferral account for distributors to track incremental costs and lost revenues arising from the COVID-19 pandemic.
+- (m) The OEB requires Alectra Utilities to record eligible incremental capital investments subject to the assets being used and useful, accumulated amortization and revenues collected through rate riders related to incremental capital projects approved by the OEB.
+Under IFRS, Alectra Utilities capitalizes or expenses these items as incurred and recognizes revenue in the period it was earned. - (n) On March 25, 2020, the OEB established a deferral account for distributors to track incremental costs and lost revenues arising from the COVID-19 pandemic.
 On June 17, 2021, the OEB issued the Report of the Ontario Energy Board: Regulatory Treatment of Impacts Arising from the COVID-19 Emergency (the "Report").
-In the Report, the OEB determined that recovery of any balances recorded in the Account should be subject to evidence that any costs arising from the COVID-19 pandemic are reasonable and necessary for the utility to maintain its opportunity to earn a fair return over the long run.
+In the Report, the OEB determined that recovery of any balances recorded in the Account should be subject to evidence that any costs arising from the pandemic are reasonable and necessary for the utility to maintain its opportunity to earn a fair return over the long run.
 The Report outlines two categories of costs eligible for recovery: an "Exceptional Pool", at 100% recovery rate; and a "Discretionary Pool", at 50% recovery rate.
 The Exceptional Pool of costs are defined as any prudently incurred and material costs necessary to comply with government or OEB actions or orders.
 This relief may be sought if utilities have not earned greater than 300 basis points ("bps") over the regulated Return on Equity ("ROE").
 For all other costs (i.e., the Discretionary Pool), a 'means' test based on a utility's achieved ROE compared to the OEB-approved ROE less 300 bps will be used to measure the need for cost recovery.
-Costs eligible for future recovery may include incremental bad debt expense, late payment charges waived and expenses incurred on various COVID-19 relief programs.
+Costs eligible for future recovery may include incremental bad debt expense, late payment charges waived, and expenses incurred on various COVID-19 relief programs.

 Alectra Utilities has not deferred any incremental costs or lost revenues arising from the COVID-19 pandemic due to the uncertainty of recovery.
-The recovery of any potential COVID-19 pandemic related impacts may be included in a future rate application.
+Alectra Utilities has not deferred any assets.
+The recovery of any potential COVID-19 related impacts may be included in a future rate application.